material-components/material-components-web/packages/mdc-theme/README.md

 ### Change theme colors

 MDC Theme makes it easy to develop your brand colors.
-You can simply override the default theme color by through Sass variable or CSS custom properties.
-In the latter case, it enables runtime theming.
+You override the default theme color through Sass variables or CSS custom properties.
+CSS custom properties enables runtime theming.

 > **A note for Sass variables**, you need to define the three theme color variables before importing mdc-theme
 > or any MDC-Web components that rely on it, like following: